boopathi/try-graphql-jit/README.md

 # try-graphql-jit

-A REPL for [GraphQL-JIT](https://github.com/ruiaraujo/graphql-jit) for demo-ing purposes only.
+A REPL for [GraphQL-JIT](https://github.com/zalando-incubator/graphql-jit) for demoing purposes only.

 ## Usage: